iluwatar/java-design-patterns/factory/README.md

 ## Intent

-Providing a static method encapsulated in a class called the factory, to hide the implementation logic and make client code focus on usage rather than initializing new objects.
+Providing a static method encapsulated in a class called factory, in order to hide the implementation logic and makes client code focus on usage rather then initialization new objects.

 ## Explanation

-Real-world example
+Real world example

-> Imagine an alchemist who is about to manufacture coins.
-The alchemist must be able to create both
-> gold and copper coins and switching between them must be possible without modifying the existing
-> source code.
-The factory pattern makes it possible by providing a static construction method which
-> can be called with relevant parameters.
+> Lets say we have a web application connected to SQLServer, but now we want to switch to Oracle.
+To
+> do so without modifying existing source code, we need to implements Simple Factory pattern, in
+> which a static method can be invoked to create connection to a given database.

 Wikipedia says